mcelle888/MichelleLiang_T2A2/README.md

 <u>Expected response</u>: 200 OK with updated meeting details

 <u>Validation/Authorisation</u>: An error occurs when you try to edit a meeting you are not the leader of(did not create).
 Error also when date is not entered correctly.
+Error when no authentication bearer (JWT token)

 ![3c](docs/3c.png)